-The gig economy is here to stay—roughly 34 percent of the U.S. workforce is employed through gig-based or freelance jobs.
+The gig economy is here to stay—roughly 34% of the U.S. workforce is employed through gig-based or freelance jobs.
 Most freelancers and gig workers love the freedom that comes from working independently.
 While the personal freedom is great, the truth is that many gig workers put in long hours just to make ends meet, sometimes more than their counterparts working routine office jobs.
 Gigging also can be feast or famine when it comes to finances—one month the workload is brutally heavy and the paychecks are beefy, the next month it’s back to eating rice and ramen and playing mahjong on the computer all day.

 I worked as a freelancer while in college, and I also had some side hustles when I worked for two companies in Austin prior to my employment at Rocket Dollar.
 Those jobs allowed me to build a modest retirement savings portfolio by contributing to my individual retirement accounts to reduce my taxable income.
 But that money just sat there stagnating, as is the case with so many retirement plans.

 I’ve long been interested in alternative investments, and as a gig-economy worker I knew I needed to put the money stashed away in my IRAs to work.
 Creating a Self-Directed Solo 401(k) through Rocket Dollar allowed me to begin making a wide range of alternative investments.
-Here are four of the top investment opportunities for gig-economy workers who also want to start making funds locked into old corporate-sponsored retirement accounts start working for their financial future.
+Here are four of the top investment opportunities for gig-economy workers who also want their funds locked up in old corporate-sponsored retirement accounts start working for their financial future: